As a digital marketing agency, we come across businesses that ignore the relationship between SEO and content.

-If your in Australia and you Google the words ‘content marketing’ you will find the following results:
+If you’re in Australia and you Google the words ‘content marketing’ you will find the following results:

-The following article will clearly she you how to find the perfect set of keywords that will attract the right type of ‘eye balls’ on your website which in turn will earn your freer in bound quality links.
+The following article will clearly show you how to find the perfect set of keywords that will attract the right type of ‘eye balls’ on your website which in turn will earn your freer inbound quality links.
 Thesis what will help rank your copy.

 Related article: Content and SEO, The Perfect Marriage